The Strain: Vasiliy Fet

 An exterminator of Ukrainian ancestry working for the New York City Bureau of Pest Control, Fet's occupation soon leads to his discovery of the truth about vampires while working in a derelict building.
 Reaching Eph through a professional connection at the CDC, the exterminator lends both his skills as a vermin hunter and his powerful physique to Setrakian and Goodweather's cause.
 Loyal and unwaveringly brave, he becomes a surrogate son to the old professor.

 In the television series, he is played by Kevin Durand.

-Agustin Elizalde (Gus)
+Augustin Elizalde (Gus)

 A Mexican gang member fresh out of prison, Gus is attacked by a newly mutated vampire on the streets of Times Square and is subsequently arrested by the police after throwing the creature under a truck.
 Learning the truth about vampires from a temporarily incarcerated Setrakian, Gus escapes confinement and finds himself to be a natural vampire slayer on the streets of his tenement neighborhood.
 He is recruited by the three American Ancients as a "day hunter" against the Master's exponentially spreading hordes.

 Gus shares his last name with makeup and special effects artist Mike Elizalde, who has frequently collaborated with Guillermo del Toro, including on del Toro's films Blade II, Hellboy and Hellboy II: The Golden Army.

 In the television series, he is played by Miguel Gómez.